 The best season to go to Dubai is from November to April.
 But if you’re coming here in the winter, carry something warm for all of you.
 The nights do tend to get chilly.

 Others would argue and say that the best season to go to Dubai is in January or February.
 The shopping festivals are held then, so it does get really crowded but its also when the city is at its most vibrant.

+For party animals, we’d say best time to visit Dubai is in December.
+The atmosphere in pubs and lounges is vibrant with people from around the world coming together to celebrate Christmas or New Year’s Eve.
 So, the best time to go to Dubai is really up to you and what kind of vacation you’re looking for.